Spazju għal Qalbi

 Reflections for the Readers

-On pages 162 and 164 of the book, one can write his own reflection.
-For every story that you read on this website, you may write your thoughts at the end of every story.
+On pages 162 and 164 of the book, the reader can write personal reflections.
+For every story read on this website, the reader may write personal thoughts at the end of every story.

 The Blurb

-In the book ‘Spazju għal Qalbi’ we will meet many children who go through adventures in various localities in Malta as well as in other countries; among them when they go camping at Għajn Tuffieħa, whey they play hide and seek at the Mistra limits of Xemxija, when they go to San Anton Garden and when they go for a holiday in London.
-In these adventures, the children will have the chance to think and reflect on what they are seeing, hearing, and touching and the feelings of other children who like them are going through similar experiences in their lives.
+In the book ‘Spazju għal Qalbi – Beloved Space’ children go through adventures in various localities in Malta, as well as in other countries, such as, camping in Għajn Tuffieħa, playing hide and seek in Mistra, limits of Xemxija, visiting San Anton Gardens and going on holiday to London.
+During these adventures, children will have the chance to think and reflect on what they are seeing, hearing and touching, and about the feelings of other children who are going through similar experiences in their lives.

-But not only!
-Apart from going to places, we will also meet people including friends, grandparents, family members, and a football coach among others.
+This is not all!
+Apart from visiting places, children will also meet people including friends, grandparents, family members and a football coach, among others.

-May this book entitled ‘Spazju għal Qalbi’ become a beloved book just like a beloved toy, and beloved so that in the space provided through the stories, my heart will be at rest and filled with God’s love.
+May this book entitled ‘Spazju għal Qalbi – Beloved Space’ become a beloved book just like a beloved toy, and beloved such that in the space provided through the stories, the reader’s heart will be at rest and filled with God’s love.

 Four Aspects of Education